ReSurfEMG/ReSurfEMG/README.md

 `setuptools` project.

-Note that `pip install -e .` and `pip install -e '.[dev]'` are discouranged by association (since that is just a wrapper around `setup.py develop`.)
+Note that `pip install -e .` and `pip install -e '.[dev]'` are discouraged by association (since that is just a wrapper around `setup.py develop`.)
 Similarly to `setup.py develop` they might work, but you have to be careful with interpreting the results.
 If those don't work, it's on you.